ZhijingEu/value-investing-tools/docs/ADRs/ADR-0001 Fundamentals Scoring.md

 | Altman Z | < 1.8 | 1.8–2.2 | 2.2–2.9 | 2.9–3.5 | > 3.5 | ↑ |
 | Beneish M | > –1.5 | –1.7 to –1.5 | –1.9 to –1.7 | –2.1 to –1.9 | < –2.1 | ↓ |

+### Note on Altman Z Applicability

+The absolute-band thresholds for **Altman Z** are calibrated for **non-financial corporates** (industrials, consumer, tech, etc.).
+They are **not appropriate for banks, insurance companies, or other financial institutions** whose balance-sheet structures differ fundamentally.

+When analyzing financial-sector tickers:

+- Prefer **Rank** or **peer-set Z-Score** modes over absolute bands.
+- The system will emit a `data_health.warning` such as:
+  “Altman Z absolute thresholds calibrated for non-financials; use Rank/Z for financials.”

 ---

 ## Pillar & Overall Scores